SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "Anything for a friend!"

-After a few moments of silence, I hear Pinkie slid something onto the table in front of me.
+After a few moments of silence, I hear Pinkie slide something onto the table in front of me.
 Feeling the heat emanating off it, I deduce it is the pancakes.

 Doing my best, I levitate the top pancake and take small bites slowly.